CDCgov/ixa/docs/book/src/topics/properties.md

 # Properties

 Properties are the data attached to an entity.
 For example, a `Person` entity might have the properties `Age` and `InfectionStatus`.
-In ixa, the property's value type is also the property type: the implementation of the trait `Property\<Person>` by the concrete property type is what ties that Rust type to the `Person` entity.
+In Ixa, the property's value type is also the property type: the implementation of the trait `Property\<Person>` by the concrete property type is what ties that Rust type to the `Person` entity.

-Never implement `Property\<T>` for a type `T` directly.
+Never implement `Property\<E>` for an `Entity` type `E` directly.
 Instead, use one of the provided macros:

 | Macro                      | Use case                                      |
 |:---------------------------|:----------------------------------------------|